 Steps for a Paper Application

-- Gather supporting materials including certified copies of one primary identity document and one secondary identity document and any translation documents.
+- Gather supporting materials including certified copies of one primary identity document and one secondary identity document or two primary identity documents and any translation documents.

 - Print and submit the paper application and supporting materials to the ABRS.